MercersKitchen/Advanced-CS/README.md

 - Build Geometry Checker (to encapsulate in Table Class)
 - Build Ball Class
   - Two separate objects, to be included as an array
+- Ball Class communicates with Table Class to set top and bottom of table
+  - Use getters and setters for security of classes

+### To Include
+- Dark Mode
+- Quit Button
+- Reset Button to start new game
+- Access Modifiers

 ---